Restaurant in Las Palmas de Gran Canaria, Spain

 Is Hikari Japanese Roots good for solo dining?

 It is one of the better solo dining options in Las Palmas.
-The nine-seat counter puts solo guests alongside other diners rather than isolating them at a table, and the omakase format means there are no menu decisions to negotiate alone.
+The nine-seat counter puts solo guests alongside other diners rather than isolating them at a table, the omakase format means there are no menu decisions to negotiate alone.
 Chef David Rivero addresses all guests together when explaining each course, so a solo seat at the counter feels participatory rather than awkward.

 Can Hikari Japanese Roots accommodate groups?

 Groups larger than four will find Hikari limiting.
-The entire counter seats only nine, and the chef explains the menu to all guests simultaneously, which requires punctual arrival from everyone at the table.
+The entire counter seats only nine, the chef explains the menu to all guests simultaneously, which requires punctual arrival from everyone at the table.
 Pairs and small groups of three or four are the practical ceiling before the format starts to strain against the room's size and the single-menu structure.

 Can I eat at the bar at Hikari Japanese Roots?

-Yes, and it is the recommended option.
+Yes, it is the recommended option.
 The nine-seat dining counter is the heart of the Hikari experience — the format of omakase is designed for counter seating, where the chef's explanations land directly.
 Table seats are available but seat you further from that interaction.
 Book the counter if given the choice.

 What are alternatives to Hikari Japanese Roots in Las Palmas de Gran Canaria?